The Com: Investigations and arrests

-The Com was investigated by Allison Nixon in 2011, chief research officer of Unit 221B, a cybersecurity organization.
-According to her, members The Com were mostly interested in financial crimes till 2020s, when they became interested in other crimes related to violent acts, misogyny and sextortion of children.
+The Com was investigated by Allison Nixon in 2011, chief research officer of the cybersecurity organization Unit 221B.
+According to her, members of The Com were mostly interested in financial crimes until the 2020s, when they became interested in other crimes related to violent acts, misogyny and sextortion of children.
 Nixon said that The Com's crimes are widespread in US, with every state reporting and investigating the network's crimes.
-She added that sometimes, the police treat these crimes as terrorism resulting in more speedy investigations and arrests.
-Unit 221B itself later investigated The Com and found that the a hundred to one thousand of its members were responsible for violent crimes.
+She added that sometimes, the police treat these crimes as terrorism, resulting in more speedy investigations and arrests.
+Unit 221B itself later investigated The Com and found that the number of members responsible for violent crimes was in the hundreds or few thousands.

-In 2021, law enforcement agencies of US, UK Germany, Romania, and Brazil launched investigations on about a dozen individuals linked to The Com, US had federally charged several people.
-In September 2023, FBI issued warnings about the network as part of their investigation on 764.
-On July and October 2024, multiple suspects affiliated with The Com had committed six assaults against random bystanders Hässelby, Sweden.
-On January 30, 2025, police in US arrested two people, aged 23 and 41, as part of Interpol investigation of them and Europol crackdown of The Com.
-The men were members of CVLT, a violent neo-nazi affiliate of The Com that coerced 16 minors to send it porn of themselves and commit self-harm.
-Also in 2025, a 21-year old British man and member of The Com was arrested for blackmailing underage girls and was convicted of fraud and making indecent images of children.
+In 2021 law enforcement agencies of the US, UK, Germany, Romania, and Brazil launched investigations on about a dozen individuals linked to The Com.
+In the US, several people were federally charged.
+In September 2023, the FBI issued warnings about the network as part of their investigation into 764.
+In July and October 2024, multiple suspects affiliated with The Com committed six assaults on random bystanders in Hässelby, Sweden.
+On January 30, 2025, police in the US arrested two people, aged 23 and 41, as part of a joint Interpol–Europol crackdown on The Com.
+The men were members of CVLT, a violent neo-Nazi affiliate of The Com that coerced 16 minors into sending porn of themselves and committing self-harm.
+In February 2025, a 21-year-old British man and Com member was arrested for blackmailing underage girls and was convicted of fraud and making indecent images of children.

-In July 2025, FBI issued warnings about the network again, specifically its two branches: Hacker Com and IRL Com.
-FBI recommended for parents or guardians of the children to be more vigilant.
-At the end of July 2025, 20-year-old from Minnesota and member of The Com affiliate "SR1" was arrested, he allegedly stabbed a woman 20 times in a park.
+In July 2025, the FBI issued warnings about the network again, specifically its two branches: Hacker Com and IRL Com.
+The FBI urged parents and guardians to be more vigilant.
+At the end of July 2025, a 20-year-old from Minnesota who was a member of The Com affiliate "SR1" was arrested after having allegedly stabbed a woman 20 times in a park.
 In August 2025, it was reported that children on Roblox were being lured into joining a cult called Spawnism, which is based around an in-game symbol.
 Victims were reported as carving the symbol into their skin in the belief that it would allow them to respawn after death, like a video game character.
 The Spawnism cult is believed to be operated by Com groups.
+Roblox spokesperson Juliet Chaitin-Lefcourt said Roblox are aware of The Com's activities and working to ban them.

+In June and July of 2026, Interpol flagged 4,340 websites linked to The Com for removal.
+Several countries took part in the operation.